oclero/icoutil/README.md

 Two ways to use the CLI:

-- Creating a `.ico` file from a single directory that contains multiple PNG files
+- Creating a `.ico` file from a single directory that contains multiple `.png` files:

   ```sh
   icoutil --output "icon.io" "path/to/dir"
   ```

-- Creating a `.ico` file from multiple PNG files:
+- Creating a `.ico` file from multiple `.png` files:

   ```sh
   icoutil --output "icon.io" "path/to/image1.png" "path/to/image2.png" "path/to/image3.png" ...
   ```

+## Remarks

+- The file specification can be read [here](<https://en.wikipedia.org/wiki/ICO_(file_format)>).
+- The following sizes are used by Windows, but not all required:
+  - 16×16
+  - 20×20
+  - 24×24
+  - 32×32
+  - 40×40
+  - 48×48
+  - 64×64
+  - 96×96
+  - 128×128
+  - 256×256
+- This library won't consider sizes outside the ones specified above.
+- The maximum allowed size is 256×256 pixels.

 ## Creator